near/docs/docs/develop/node/kurtosis/running-localnet-with-kurtosis.md

 ![Local Guest Book Signed Message](/docs/assets/kurtosis/local-guest-book-signed-message.png)

-If we go to the local explorer (kept in our EXPLORER_URL environment variable), we can see the transaction we just signed and voila!
+If we go to the local explorer, we can see the transaction we just signed and voila!
 We've connected our dApp to localnet!

 ![Local Explorer Signed Transaction](/docs/assets/kurtosis/local-explorer-signed-transaction.png)